Romanian identity card: Citizens who live abroad

 After age 55, the identity card is issued permanently valid (by making the validity date in excess of 40 years).

 Travel

 The validity of the Romanian identity card for travel extends to all member states of the European Union, the Schengen Area, as well as the other European microstates such as San Marino, Vatican City, Monaco and Andorra.

-Entry is also possible in the Western Balkan states of Albania, Bosnia and Herzegovina (up to 90 days within 180 days), Kosovo, North Macedonia (up to 90 days within 180 days), Montenegro (up to 90 days within 180 days, valid for 30 days), and Serbia (up to 90 days within 180 days).
+Entry is also possible in the Western Balkan states of Albania, Bosnia and Herzegovina, Serbia (up to 90 days within 180 days), Kosovo, North Macedonia (up to 90 days within 180 days) and Montenegro (up to 90 days within 180 days, valid for 30 days).

 Furthermore, the identity card serves as a recognized travel document in several other regions, including the Faroe Islands, French overseas territories, Georgia, Gibraltar, Republic of Moldova, Northern Cyprus (up to 90 days), Turkey (up to 90 days within 180 days), and Tunisia (on organized tours).